andreasjost/CI-MS4-Team-Tool/README.md

 ### Planned Features
+- Localized weekstart (user can select if the weeks starts on Sunday, Monday, or any other day of the week)
 - Options for Agents to change their shift without a manager, if either:
     - Two people with the same role are exchanging two shifts
     - There are already enough people in a shft